kensho-technologies/graphql-compiler/docs/source/language_specification/schema_types.rst

 -----------

 Meta fields are fields that do not represent a property/column in the underlying vertex type.
 They are also an advanced compiler feature.
-To use them, one needs to understand how certain compiler directives work.
-Before reading this section please go over the :doc:`query directives
-<query_directives>`.
+Before continuing, readers should familiarize themselves with the various :doc:`query directives <query_directives>` supported by the compiler.

 \_\_typename
 ~~~~~~~~~~~~